(This article was originally published on 7/04/2018 and updated on 8/10/2021)

 “Money isn’t everything.”
 Now there’s a saying that likely isn’t thrown around too much in sales departments.

-With deals to close, quotas to meet, and KPIs to track, your sales team needs to be working efficiently to bring in that revenue.
+With deals to close, quotas to meet, and KPIs to track, your sales team needs to be working efficiently to bring in consistent revenue.
 But there is one area where money truly isn’t everything: sales rep motivation.

 Many people think of motivation as a set of extrinsic, or external, factors—like money, fame, and praise—that drive people to work hard and succeed.
 You probably already have one or more extrinsic motivators in place to encourage your sales team.

 To take your sales goals to the proverbial “next level,” you’ll need to make sure that your sales team has the motivation to reach for higher levels of excellence.
-The most successful sales reps rely on a mix of extrinsic and intrinsic, or internal, motivation.
+The most successful sales reps rely on a mix of extrinsic and intrinsic—external and internal—motivation.

 Commissions and quotas are the most common extrinsic motivators used in sales.
 Essentially, you do this task (close deals or a certain amount of deals) and we, the company, will reward you with an agreed-upon sum of money.
 This type of motivation usually extends to the whole sales team.

 It’s not that using extrinsic monetary motivators is a bad thing; it only becomes an issue when it’s the only type of motivation your sales reps tap into.

-Intrinsic motivators, since they’re personal, can be more mysterious and 'woo-woo'.
+Intrinsic motivators, since they’re personal, can be more mysterious.
 They’re important, though, because they are what tend to light a fire under our butts and keep us going through adversity.

 So, what happens when you encourage sales reps to find and optimize motivators beyond money to use in reaching their goals?
-Productivity goes up, stress and other burnout risks go down, and the whole team gets closer to its individual and collective goals.
+Productivity goes up, stress and other burnout risks go down, and the whole sales organization gets closer to its individual and collective goals.

 And inspirational quotes don't count as motivating your sales team.